sarcoding/Krushi-Vidhya/README.md

 # Krushi-Vidhya
-Our project is a web app which takes images of leafes from user and process it and give output if leaf have disease or not.
+<p>Our project is a web app which takes images of leafes from user and process it and give output if leaf have disease or not.
 Technologies we used:
 Frontend: HTML,CSS
 Backend: Jupyter Notebook,Machine Learning